 The login nodes should only be used for light computation; any CPU- or memory-intensive operations should be done using the batch system.
 A good rule of thumb is that if you wouldn't want to run a task on your personal desktop because it would slow down other applications, you shouldn't run it on the login nodes.
 (See also: Interactive Jobs.)

 When running memory-intensive or potentially unstable jobs, we highly recommend requesting whole nodes.
+By doing so you prevent other users jobs from being impacted by your job.

 If you request partial nodes, be sure to consider the amount of memory available per core.
 (See: HPC Hardware.)
 If you need more memory, request more cores.
 It is perfectly acceptable to leave cores idle in this situation; memory is just as valuable a resource as processors.